Pixies (band): Lenchantin's departure, arrival of Richardson and The Night the Zombies Came (2024–present)

 On 4 March 2024, the Pixies announced that Lenchantin had left "to concentrate on her own projects".
-In a statement to Rolling Stone, Lenchantin said that the choice was not hers and that her "departure [was] a bit of a surprise to [her] as it is to many".
+In a statement to Rolling Stone, however, Lenchantin said that the choice was not hers and that her "departure [was] a bit of a surprise to [her] as it is to many".
 She was replaced on the following tour by Emma Richardson, formerly of Band of Skulls.
 The tour celebrated the Pixies' third and fourth albums, Bossanova (1990) and Trompe le Monde (1991), with Francis describing it as "delightful".
 In June, the Pixies released the single "You're So Impatient", Richardson's first studio credit with the band.

 On October 25, 2024, the Pixies released their ninth full-length studio album, The Night the Zombies Came, produced by Tom Dalgety, who also worked on their previous three studio albums.
 Regarding the title, Francis said: "It's not like I wrote a bunch of songs about zombies or that we tried to make the album sound scary or anything like that.
 'Zombie' is just an associative word.
 You can do with it what you like.
 And it's not a concept record, but that word kept popping up in the lyrics.
 When I combed through all the other lyrics for a title, they just sounded corny as shit.
 The only thing that made sense was The Night the Zombies Came.
 And I was like, 'You know what?
 That's a pretty good title.
-I'd go see that movie.'"
+I'd go see that movie.
 The album was preceded by the singles "You're So Impatient", "Chicken", "Oyster Beds" and "Motoroller".

 Style

 Music

 The Pixies incorporate elements of surf rock and punk rock, with an emphasis on contrasting volume dynamics.
 Spin described them as "surf music-meets-Stooges spikiness and oft-imitated stop/start and quiet/loud dynamics".
-Their music was described as "an unorthodox marriage of surf music and punk rock ... characterized by Black's bristling lyrics and hackle-raising caterwaul, Deal's whispered harmonies and waspy basslines, Joey Santiago's fragile guitar, and the persistent flush of David Lovering's drums."
+Writing for The Guardian, Laura Barton described their music as "an unorthodox marriage of surf music and punk rock ... characterized by Black's bristling lyrics and hackle-raising caterwaul, Deal's whispered harmonies and waspy basslines, Joey Santiago's fragile guitar, and the persistent flush of David Lovering's drums."

-The music incorporates extreme dynamic shifts.
-Francis said in 1991, "Those are the two basic components of rock music ... the dreamy side and the rockin' side.
+Their music incorporates extreme dynamic shifts, with Francis saying in 1991 that there are "... two basic components of rock music ... the dreamy side and the rockin' side.
 It's always been either sweaty or laid back and cool.
 We do try to be dynamic, but it's dumbo dynamics, because we don't know how to do anything else.
 We can play loud or quiet—that's it."